ethereum-attestation-service/eas-docs-site/docs/tutorials/attestSchema.md

 [//]: # (#### 3.
 Use the `getAttestation` function of the EAS contract to retrieve the attested claims that you have made.)

 [//]: # ()
-[//]: # (This function takes the UUID of the attested claims as a parameter and returns a Attestation struct containing the)
+[//]: # (This function takes the UID of the attested claims as a parameter and returns a Attestation struct containing the)

 [//]: # (following fields:)